tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/SDK 下载/更新日志（终端）_intl_en.md

 - Fixed slow message pulling in some scenarios.
 - Fixed the compatibility issue with sending 3.x version audio messages to later versions.
-- Fixed the issue where the identifiers of some conversions in the obtained conversation list were null.
+- Fixed the issue where the identifiers of some conversions in the obtained conversion list were null.
 - Fixed known crashes.
 - Fixed Socks5 proxy users' password verification issue.
 - Optimized the pending group processing logic.